 (Huisman, 2004)

 Recycling of WEEE is an important subject not only from the point of view of waste treatment but also regarding the recovery of valuable materials and the reuse of electronic components.
 WEEE is diverse and complex in terms of materials and components.
 Electronic products, in particular IT and communication equipment, contain a lot of precious metals (gold, silver, palladium) and special metals (indium, selenium, tellurium, tantalum, bismuth, antimony).
 The precious metals are mainly found in printed circuit boards (PCBs).
-The concentration of precious metals in PCBs is usually much higher than the concentration in ores, especially for gold and palladium.
+The concentration of precious metals in PCBs is usually much higher than the concentration in ores, especially for gold and palladium [reference?].
 Moreover, the extraction of precious metals through mining is associated with negative environmental impacts through significant emissions of greenhouse gases and energy, water and land usage.
 Furthermore, the high economic value of precious metals on the world market as well as the limited available reserves of precious metals requires an improvement of recovering precious metals from WEEE.
 The proportion of PCBs in WEEE over different equipment types is around 9% (Chancerel, et al., 2009).
 The concentration of precious metals in unshredded printed circuit boards is around 669 g/t of silver, 135 g/t of gold and 50 g/t of palladium.
-Other metals like tantalum are very rare recycled in today’s recycling chains.
+Other metals like tantalum are very rarely recycled in today’s recycling chains.

 The reuse of electronic components is the best ecological way of treating electronic waste.
 Unfortunately the determination of economical valuable electronic components which can be reused is not done in today’s recycling chains.
 A simplified recycling chain for WEEE is shown in Figure 1.
 The detailed recycling chain for WEEE is shown in Appendix J.